 I believe strongly that it is, but the issue is complicated.

-On the one hand, I find it implausible that using the word “gay” as an insult or put-down is completely free of any connotations with respect to gay people or homosexuality.
+On the one hand, I find it implausible that using the word “gay” as an insult or put-down can ever be completely free of connotations with respect to gay people or homosexuality.
 And I often react with surprise when people express doubt about whether using the word “gay” to mean “stupid” or “worthless” is hurtful.
 Clearly, a large part of me thinks, the phrase is offensive and anti-gay.
 Why isn’t this an easy question?
 We all know, after all, that regardless of what some adolescents claim to mean by “that’s so gay,” children grow up in a world where being called “gay” is at least sometimes considered insulting precisely because it means homosexual.
-Are we really supposed to believe that the word, at some age or stage of growing up, magically sheds its LGBT connotation altogether?
+Are we really supposed to believe that the word, at some age or stage of growing up (or in some special context), magically sheds its LGBT connotation altogether?

 Finally, if we measure whether the phrase “that’s so gay” is offensive in part by looking to its effects (as opposed to looking merely at the conscious intent of the speaker), the Michigan study lends credence to my intuition—shared by many others as well—that the phrase “that’s so gay” is offensive and anti-gay.
 The Michigan study found that LGB “students who more often heard ‘that’s so gay’ reported feeling more left out at the university”; hearing the phrase more frequently was also “associated with reporting more headaches and problems eating or a poor appetite.”
 These findings are consistent with research from the Gay, Lesbian & Straight Education Network (GLSEN): GLSEN’s 2011 National School Climate Survey—released yesterday—found that “84.9% of [LGBT] students heard “gay” used in a negative way (e.g., “that’s so gay”) frequently or often at school, and 91.4% reported that they felt distressed because of this language.”